lyjia/mp3-tag-rebuilder/README.md

 `python mp3-tag-rebuilder.py /path/to/a_file.mp3`, replacing "/path/to/a_file.mp3" with your own file path.

 If there is a space in the file path, don't forget to enclose it in quotes!
 For example: `python mp3-tag-rebuilder.py "G:\temp\testmedialibrary\13199930_Stutter_(Original Mix).mp3"`

+### Rebuild Tags for a Folder of MP3 files:

+You can pass mp3-tag-rebuilder a path to a folder, instead of mp3 files.
+It will then operate on any MP3 file in the given folder.
+(Note that this is NOT a recursive search; subfolders will not be processed.)

 ## Note About Tracks Already Imported to Serato